This document gives you an overview of BigBlueButton 2.4.0, which was released on December 20, 2021.

 This release, by design, does not introduce any large-scale UI changes.
 We designed it to be very familiar to users of BigBlueButton 2.3.

-Under the hood, BigBlueButton 2.4 installs on Ubuntu 18.04 64-bit and the following dependencies are upgraded compared to BigBlueButton 2.3
+Under the hood, BigBlueButton 2.4 installs on Ubuntu 18.04 64-bit, and the following key components have been updated

 For full details on what is new in BigBlueButton 2.4, see the release notes.
 Recent releases: